-The crack-to-total area ratio ( $\eta$ ) is the ratio of the total area of cracks and openings in a foundation to the total area of the foundation.
+The crack-to-total area ratio (η) is the ratio of the total area of cracks and openings in a foundation to the total area of the foundation.
 The parameter is also referred to as the "crack factor".
 With respect to model sensitivity to crack factor, Johnson (2002) states that the J&E model is not sensitive to the selection of a crack factor for scenarios where advection dominates the movement of soil vapor.
-However, in scenarios where the intrinsic permeability of the soil is below 1.0 x $10^{-9}$ square centimeters (cm2), the movement of vapor will be dominated by diffusion and the selection of a crack factor becomes important.
+However, in scenarios where the intrinsic permeability of the soil is below 1.0 x 10-9 square centimeters (cm2), the movement of vapor will be dominated by diffusion and the selection of a crack factor becomes important.
 Johnson (2002) suggests a crack factor range of 0.0005 to 0.005.
 The American Society of Testing and Materials (1995) suggested a default value of 0.01 for the crack-to-total area ratio in their standard for risk-based corrective action.
-USEPA (2002) used a crack factor of 0.002 for houses with basements and 0.0038 for slab-on-grade houses.
-A crack factor of 0.005 was selected as a conservative default value for California.
+USEPA (2002) used a crack factor of 0.005 was selected as a conservative default value for California.
 Hence, a value of 0.005 should be indicated on the INTERCALC sheet for the crack-to-total area ratio when submitting modeling evaluations to oversight agencies.

-Indoor Air Exchange Rate (Eb)
+Indoor Air Exchange Rate (E_b)

 Indoor air exchange is the principal mechanism for diluting indoor air contamination.
 The air exchange rate is defined as the number of times that the total volume of air within a building is replaced by external air, and the rate is usually expressed in terms of air exchanges per hour (i.e., hour-1).
 Air within a building is exchanged through three processes: a) mechanical or forced ventilation, b) natural ventilation, and 3) infiltration.
-Mechanical or forced ventilation systems include the operation of exhaust fans, ceiling fans, fireplaces, and furnaces.
-Natural ventilation relates to occupant behaviors and activities like the opening and closing of doors and windows.
+Mechanical or forced ventilation relates to occupant behaviors and activities like the opening and closing of doors and windows.
 Infiltration is defined as the uncontrolled airflow through foundation cracks, gaps, and openings.
 The infiltration of air is caused by indoor-outdoor temperature differences, wind loading on the building superstructure, and barometric pressure changes.